 It is the same controversy that surrounds drinks like the Martini and the thousands of drinks that take the name 'martini.'
 As an objective observer, these debates can be rather entertaining.

-Think about it, it's really not that serious of an issue; It's alcohol and it's supposed to be fun.
-Everyone's taste is unique and everyone should enjoy what they like.
-The whiskey aficionado doesn't have to drink your Key Lime Pie Martini just like you don't have to drink his Manhattan.
+If you think about it, it's really not that serious of an issue.
+It's alcohol and it's supposed to be enjoyable.
+Everyone's taste is unique and they should drink what they like, should they choose to partake.
+The whiskey aficionado doesn't have to drink your Key Lime Pie Martini, just like you don't have to drink their Manhattan.